 To know how much fine suspended sediments is being moved every summer by Longyearelva, water samples are taken four times a day with the use of the automatic pump sampler

 After collection, the water is filtered and sediment dried and weighted.

 Knowing water discharge (runoff) allows to quantify daily sediment fluxes from Longyeardalen, as well as total annual sediment transport into Adventfjorden.

 Lene and Marthe, MSc students, installing pressure transducer measuring water level (June 2021)

 Red rocks are placed in the river to monitor bedload transport

 The rocks are sorted according to size and every row consist of a different size of rocks.

 The biggest rocks are usually placed up stream while the smallest downstream

-During the summer water will move the rocks, which ones and how much will depend on the river discharge
+During the summer water moves these rocks, and their movements depend on the river discharge

-At the end of the summer the movement of rocks will be measured and erosive power of the river will be estimated.
+At the end of the summer the relocation of rocks is measured and erosive power of the river is estimated.